chriswoodford/foursquare-php/README.md

 ## License

-This library is released under the [http://www.opensource.org/licenses/MIT](MIT License).
+This library is released under the [MIT License](http://www.opensource.org/licenses/MIT).